 Thumb rules may provide great assistance but they should not be the primary reason why you invest or do not invest in any product.
 The catch is the expected interest rate.
 No investment product will be able to give you a cent percent guarantee of the interest rate it can offer in the coming years.

 Nevertheless, thumb rules can serve as informational guidelines.

 Read on to find out more on a few thumb rules for investments.

-Disclaimer: This blog is for informational purposes only.
+Note, this blog is for informational purposes only.
 It is not a recommendation that you should or should not use the following thumb rules.